zaius/docs/content/docs/web-interface/roles-and-permissions.md

 ### Admin

-Like the owner of a project, users with admin permissions can do the same as with **build + deployment** permissions and also:
+Like the owner of a application, users with admin permissions can do the same as with **build + deployment** permissions and also:

-* change settings on the project (set the application to public/private)
 * change permissions for collaborators
+* manage the SSH Keys
+* change public / private setting
+* change the repository access
+* change the infrastructure stack
+* change the API user
-* change the ownership of a project
+* change the ownership of a application
 * delete the application